mayukhkchanda/react-interview-experience/README.md

 ## React.Js Framework

 - For React Framework questions the, study the original docs very well.
 Try to be familiar with a state management library like Redux or Flow along with build tools like Webpack and Babel.
 Below are some of the good resources you can refer.
   - [Legacy React Docs](https://legacy.reactjs.org/docs/introducing-jsx.html) - Even though this is not maintained as of now, I still like to use it for a quick revision.
   - [React.Dev Docs](https://react.dev/reference/react) - Officially maintained by React team and good for keeping up with the developments.
   - [React JS Udemy course by Stephen Grider](https://www.udemy.com/course/react-redux-tutorial/) - This was the course I used while starting out.
   - [Redux official docs](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) - A state management library for React(or any other framework)
-  - [Miscellaneous React Topis](./miscellaneous-react-topics.md) - Miscellaneous topics about optimizing React Apps & design patterns.
+  - [Miscellaneous React Topics](./miscellaneous-react-topics.md) - Miscellaneous topics about optimizing React Apps & design patterns.

+## Webpack/Build Tools
   - Webpack Youtube tutorial: https://www.youtube.com/watch?v=MpGLUVbqoYQ
   - Babel official docs: https://babeljs.io/docs/en?msclkid=58ce3b3eceb711ecb3bf645a84d1ff63
+  - [Miscellaneous webpack topics](./miscellaneous-webpack-topics.md) - Miscellaneous topics about optimizing React Apps & design patterns.

 - I jotted down some of the frequent JavaScript questions and their implementation in this [JavaScript Interview questions](https://mayukhkchanda.github.io/js-interview-questions/) blog.